groupvine/gv-doc/about/golocal.md

 ## GoLocal for Premium School Sponsorships

-If you are involved with your school's efforts to reach out to local merchants and other local organizations with sponsorship promotions, we can help!
+If you are involved with your school's efforts to reach out to local merchants and other organizations with sponsorship promotions, we can help!

 As you may have noticed, if you use the GroupVine 4 School (G4S)